rjduran/cm-vr/CMVR_Scripting/README.md

 The trigger methods are used to detect when another object's collider hits them.
 Sphere G has a RigidBody component and is setup to use (Gravity), it's collider is not setup to be a trigger.
 Sphere H is not using gravity but it's collider is set to be a trigger.

+## Example_06

+This example demonstrates a way to make objects oscillate in the X, Y, and Z dimensions.
+To learn more about Sine and Cosine functions and oscillations in general, read through the Processing [Trigonometry Primer](http://natureofcode.com/book/chapter-3-oscillation/) and [Nature of Code - Chapter 3: Oscillation](http://natureofcode.com/book/chapter-3-oscillation/).
+These tutorials are in the Processing (Java) language but the concepts apply to any programming language.

+* Amplitude = max/min range that the object will move
+* Speed = How fast the object will move

+## Example_05

+This example demonstrates a way to make objects oscillate in the X, Y, and Z dimensions.
+There are toggles for the X, Y, and Z directions as well as amplitude adjustments for each and divisors for the Sin or Cos functions.

+* Amplitude = max/min range that the object will move
+* Speed = How fast the object will move